connorjnel/ztm-python-dev/14-python-scripting/python-scripting.md

 - Twilio has code for dif langauges pre written, just need to grab auth details and plug them in
 - Free account is limited but good enough for testing
 - Can call the twilio function as a module in another function, ie have a function checking the web for something then send a message using twilio once condition is met, very cool but still, hate twilio and their dumb auth errors
+- When you are using library, api for the first time, google it, check documentation, if your stuck stack overflow, test and make it work